michi1438/michi1438/PERSONAL/blog_to_be.md

 therefore letting current through these parts...
 Suprisingly those two semconductor types dont act the same way, next time we explore this dichotomy in the study of a Diode or a Light emitting Diode.

+# 14/04/2023
+The LED acronyme stands for light emiting diode, the way you go from diode to LEDs is basically by applying enough current through the led (it has anode and a cathode, and therefore a way it is put in the circuit the long leg of the LeD is the anode "+" and has a ridge on the bottom of its cap on the same side), the reason for that side is that we want the electrons circulating to go from the high energy level ( this is confusing the "high energy crystal we are talking about is the "n-type" or negatively charged crystal silicon, in that case the "p-type" the positively charged material is the low energy level) to the low energy level.
+This means by the way that the anode is pluged in the positive side of the circuit.
+The reason it produces light, is, while the electron changes energy level it has to dissipate that energy somewhere, in a traditional incandescent bulb that energy is in part radiated in light but also as heat in that case the light is actually a secondary effect of the bulb, the first is the heat production (about 90% of the energy of an incadescent or halogen light bulb is "wasted" in our use case, in heat dissipation).
+The led in the contrary produces light at a more low level, the energy emited by the electron changing from high to low energy orbits produces directly a photon (particle/energy), the energy given to that photon is proportional to gap in energy levels in the two crystals.
+This energy given to the photon is tranlated to frequency, which our eyes and brain interpret as colors of light, the intensity of the light is a function of the power(watts) it receives, or is it tension(volts) or intensity(ampere).